-The reduction of sound transmission from attached buildings, or part of the same building, and sound from within the same dwelling can be provided through different mechanisms which involve; mass, isolation, absorption, resilience and stiffness (see annex A of the Example Constructions).
+The reduction of sound transmission from attached buildings and within buildings can be provided through different mechanisms which involve mass, isolation, absorption, resilience and stiffness (see annex A of the Example Constructions).
 Wall and floor constructions that provide a combination of such mechanisms generally provide better sound insulation.

-Good design incorporates at least 2 or more of the above mechanisms and can reduce a range of sound frequencies typically found in attached dwellings.
+Good design incorporates at least 2 or more of the above mechanisms and can reduce a range of sound frequencies typically found in attached residential buildings.